Last updated on 2026-03-27

 Program overview

 The Honours Bachelor of Information Technology Design and Management (BDM) is a comprehensive four-year program that immerses students in advanced information technology labs equipped with cutting-edge technology from industry leaders like Cisco and HPE Aruba.
-This program is designed to provide hands-on technical experience while also focusing on leadership and management skills.
+This program emphasizes hands-on technical experience while also focusing on leadership and management skills.
 Students will develop strong communication abilities to effectively collaborate between IT and business teams, ensuring successful project execution.
-With a curriculum that emphasizes real-world applications, graduates will be well-prepared to build, implement, and manage IT solutions across various sectors.
+With a curriculum designed to prepare graduates for diverse sectors, students will learn from expert faculty who bring real-world experience into the classroom.

 Program structure